 #3 The Common Error of Common Sense: An Essential Rectification of the Accounting Approach

 Related 'The final implosion of MMT' and 'How Keynes got macro wrong and Allais got it right' and 'Why Post Keynesianism Is Not Yet a Science' and 'True macrofoundations: the reset of economics'.
-For more details see cross-references MMT.
+For the full-spectrum refutation of MMT see cross-references MMT.

 The line of the argument is as follows.
 MMT is right: orthodox/mainstream economics is false.
 This is what already Keynes knew.
 In technical terms, the lethal error/mistake resides in the microfoundations.
 Keynes switched to macrofoundations but got it wrong.#1 MMT switched also to macrofoundations but got it also wrong.#2